reczoo/FuxiCTR/README.md

 This repo is the community dev version of the official release at [huawei-noah/benchmark/FuxiCTR](https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR).

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
-FuxiCTR provides an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.
+FuxiCTR provides an open-source library for CTR prediction, with key features in configurability, tunability, and reproducibility.
 It also supports the building of the [BARS-CTR-Prediction](https://openbenchmark.github.io/ctr-prediction) benchmark, which aims for open benchmarking for CTR prediction.

 :point_right: If you find our code or benchmarks helpful in your research, please kindly cite the following paper.